Why lines Move

 The best way to take advantage is to notice the sharp moves and incorporate it into your handicapping.
 If you liked a side before and now you seem some sharp money come in on it, that further reinforces that you’re making a good play.
 If you see sharp money come in against you, you may decide to make a smaller play or leave things unchanged.
 After all, even the best sharps are only right about 60% of the time.

-Other Factors That Move Lines (Injuries, Weather, Changes)
+Other Factors (Injuries, Weather, Changes)

 Remember that not all line moves are related to action.
 In baseball, you might see a line change if a starting pitcher gets scratched and someone else has to step in on short notice.
 In football, you might see a huge line move if snow and wind enter the forecast of a game that was previously supposed to be clear.
 In the NBA, you might see a big jump in a line if a head coach decides to rest his stars last minute (see: Gregg Popopvich).
 All of these are other examples of why a line might move.
 It’s your job to keep track of the news and determine why the lines are moving around.